ommagdum/chef-ai/README.md

 1. Enter an ingredient in the input field
 2. Click "+ Add ingredient" to add it to your list
+3. Repeat steps 1-2 until you have **at least 4 ingredients**
-3. Click "Get a recipe" to generate a recipe based on your ingredients
+4. Click "Get a recipe" to generate a recipe based on your ingredients
-4. View the AI-generated recipe with formatting
+5. View the AI-generated recipe with formatting

+**Note:** You need to add a minimum of 4 ingredients for the AI to generate a good recipe.

 ## Technologies Used